sam-m-ward/Pulsating-Variable-Star/README.md

 ## Motivation

-This notebook fits B and V light curves of a pulsating variable star: AH Cam, to derive physical properties like Temperature.
+This notebook fits B and V light curves of a pulsating variable star, AH Cam, to derive physical properties like Temperature.

 ## Method